Home

 Modern day thinking states that stimulating (needling) these strategic points stimulates the nervous system to release chemicals in the brain, muscles and spinal cord.
 These chemicals can either alter the person’s perception of pain, or trigger the release of other chemicals or hormones which can influence the body’s own internal regulating mechanisms.

-“What is MEDICAL Acupuncture?”
+“What is Medical Acupuncture?”

 It is performed by a doctor who is trained and licensed in Western medicine, and also thoroughly trained in this ancient practice.

-It is also is a system of approaches that is designed to influence three main areas of health:
+It is also a system of approaches that is designed to influence three main areas of health:

 The promotion of health and well-being